Published on

 Maintenance workers are the primary user of MRO parts or materials.
 So for them, I'll put it into wrench time.

-For companies that are primarily reactive, if something breaks, we have to go get parts.
-It's difficult to find that.
+For companies that are primarily reactive, if something breaks, we have to go get parts that are difficult to find.
 They search for the thrust bearing they need and they get 52 possible answers.
-Then they're back on the phone, so the system is not helping this reaction.
+Then they're back on the phone, so the system is not helping this situation.
 It's hindering it.
 So, that's the picture I'd put on the reactive side of maintenance.
 And then you get over to a lot of companies now that are pretty advanced and they plan their work.
 They don't schedule jobs until the parts are available.
-Regarding the planner on that spectrum, in companies I've worked with, they're not that common.
+Their loss is the wait time from planning to material receipt.

 This is sort of the beginning of the maturity curve.
 Ideally, it's all connected.
-The clutter of the catalog impedes its working, so they've got to find the parts in the system.
-That slower sort of crosschecking has to be done.
-They may get the wrong parts because it looks like it's right and it's not clear.
+Clutter in the catalog impedes its success.
+Crosschecking must be done.
+They may get the wrong parts because it looks like it's right but it's not clear.
 It takes longer to get the job scheduled and then once it's scheduled we still may be issuing the wrong parts.
-Then now, it’s at the job they say ‘this isn't right, we have to stop this job.’
+Then now, it’s at the job they find out ‘this isn't right, we have to stop this job.’

 For example, in oil and gas, you have these pressurized systems with hydrocarbons, and they are very dangerous.
-So the specification of the materials that you use can be as small as a drain line.
-If it's not the correct material identified item, it's going to have problems.
+So the specification of the materials is important even in something as small as a drain line.
+If it's not the correct material identified item, it's going to be a problem.
 They do positive material identification, they take steps, but it's like having a dirty cluttered working environment: you're setting yourself up for mistakes.
 With that, if you have the wrong material spec and then that drain line rots out.
 Sometimes, in use, it explodes, it starts a fire and you've got a life threatening environmental disaster.

 So at the far end of the spectrum these mistakes can have some very low-probability but high-effect disasters.
 So that's the maintenance world that it harms.
-Over in the supply chain world there's two big ones for a lot of companies: in a lot of situations spare parts are supplied through the warehouse.
-We will stock it, if we need it, we'll put it in stock.
-We'll get it off the shelf as we need it.
+Over in the supply chain world there are two big problems for a lot of companies: in a lot of situations spare parts are supplied through the warehouse.
+We will stock it, if we need it, we'll put it in stock and get it off the shelf as needed.
 There could be some optimization to that, but that's a basic plan.
 I have not found a company that has an efficient warehouse.
 The common story is that working capital and the MRO inventory go up every year.
 It always increases.
 It never goes down.

 We're adding more stuff, we're not consuming it as fast and we've got sophisticated algorithms and MRP–but the problem isn't there, it's on the master data.
 My primary theory on it is because these things are poorly identified, you get the situation that when someone can't find what they need, they create a new one, and then it's sort of like the sedimentary seabeds, you get layers.
 Seven years ago, we used part X for this.
 Then we forgot about it, but we still have them in stock.
-And then we created a new one and we use this one.
-So you add, and each time you trip and you get new stock, the old stock doesn't go away.
-But in general, unless somebody trips over that one and starts using it, it's fossilized.
-So that's why it keeps growing and you need space for that.
+And then we created a new one and we use part Y. So you add, and each time you trip up and make a new record, you get new stock.
+The old stock doesn't go away.
+Often the old stock is fossilized.
+So inventory keeps growing as well as the space needed to store it.

-These things will also pass duplicate checks when they are created, because the duplicate check is narrow–it’s on the manufacturer part number, and we're talking about stuff that may go back 30-40 years.
+The new items will also pass duplicate checks when they are created, because the duplicate check is narrow–it’s on the manufacturer part number, and we're talking about stuff that may go back 30-40 years.
 Did they originally enter that same number?
-Then you have supplier numbers and all sorts of things that make it challenging to hit that duplicate with just that one narrow little bit.
-You need more than that.
-It's the use of working capital that just goes into MRO and it just expands.
+Then you have supplier numbers and other things that make it challenging for the duplicate to work.
+You need more structure and item comparability than just an MPN check.
+This causes working capital for MRO to go up and up.

-The second occurrence that happens, though I'm not sure how common it is, is that companies I work with end up having supply chain and maintenance functions that are separate–they go up their own chains.
-The frustration of working together sort of boils over and as a response, maintenance takes on work orders but they don't trust the warehouse.
-They just add free text in their items and then they call the supplier like we did 50 years ago and say “No, get the right item.
-Because we’re doing this and I don't trust those guys, I need one, but I'm going to get two or three and then I'll have them for next time.”
+Something that can happen when supply chain and maintenance functions are separate and report up their own chains of command is the frustration of working together can boil over and maintenance doesn’t trust the warehouse.
+They just add free text in their items and then they call the supplier like they did 50 years ago to get the right item.
+They do this because they don’t trust SCMs.
+Maintenance needs one part but they order two or three so they have one for next time.
 In our Canadian terminology, (may be American as well), we call these squirrel piles.
-It's this non-stock or offsystem inventory but it disappears from the system at the moment of goods receipt and is impossible to track.
+It disappears from the system at the moment of goods receipt and is impossible to track.

-These parts only get used if the person that knows where they put them in their locker or their lay-down yard is around and on when the next job comes up.
-If they move on, if they're off shift or it's in a lay down yard and it's sitting outside and it’s 40 degrees below freezing, it doesn't last.
-So moneywise, this common practice has probably the biggest financial impact, and it gets looked at as this sort of culture war between maintenance and supply chain.
-It's this bad master data that's sort of poking them both in the eye that is really the root cause of it.
+These parts only get used if the person that knows where they put them in their locker and they’re around when the next job comes up.
+If they move on, if they're off shift or it's in a lay down yard and it's sitting outside, it doesn't last.
+So moneywise, this common practice has probably the biggest financial impact, and it gets looked at as this sort of culture battle between maintenance and supply chain.
+It's bad master data that is poking them both in the eye that is really the root cause of it.

 They would get along with each other if it worked, but it doesn't work.
 So, now they're left to struggle.
 That's my business overview of it.